Giving Your Kitchen a New Year Makeover

 If one of your New Year’s resolutions is to start renovating your home, why not start in the kitchen?
 It’s one of the rooms where you spend the most time, so it makes sense to start there.
 Renovating your kitchen doesn’t have to cost a fortune either and you can do it in small stages to really spread the cost.
 Here’s how to do a kitchen makeover.

 Buying new units can be pretty costly, so save some money by replacing the worktops only.
 Laminate is the most affordable material, but even the likes of granite are not too expensive.
+We recommend speaking to a company like Econ Granite Kitchens before buying anything to talk you through the most cost effective way of getting new worktops.
 If you have some more cash to spare, why not treat yourself to a built in draining board.
 You will be surprised at how much difference you can make to the kitchen simply by replacing the worktops.

 If you really don’t have a lot of money to spare, one of the ways that you can make an enormous difference to your kitchen is to paint the cabinets.
 A tin of paint can cost less than £10, and a new statement colour really makes an impact.
 If the rest of your kitchen is cream or white, try painting the units a pastel colour.
 To make your paint last longer, sand the units down first and coat them with a primer.